C2SM/icon4py/model/common/README.md

 ## Installation instructions

-Check `README.md` file in the root of the repository.
+Check the `README.md` at the root of the `model` folder for installation instructions.